sjxliu/milestone1/readMe.md

 Working on Menu CSS and functionality.
 Am panicking a little about the actual functionality of the game itself but I don't know what I don't know so I need to take a break and work on everything else haha.
 My goal today is to resize my buttons and link them to the proper functions.
 If I get this done I will go back to trying to fix my death and scoreboard

 11/14/21 [Working]:
-I got the menu to lnk with my game.
+I got the menu to link with my game.
 Opted out and just used an a href but now my button is not styled...
 Success!
 Tried 2 ways to make instructions popup.
 Taking a break from css to go back to JS because I *need* to get it functional.
 The crude and basic method I used to make the character and deadly object is unsexy and not dry.
 After watching reading/watching vids I think it would be better if I put theose 2 elements into different JS files completely.

 11/15/21 [Javascript]:
 Inside of coding the collision detection I learned I can call it from a library.
 Am working on the JS to have more fluid game play.
 Decided against using multiple JS for the character, object, and game play.

+11/16/21 [Refining]:
+Forgot to log

 11/17/21 [Finishing...]:
 Forgot to write about yesterday.
 Got it to detect collision and die but score is still not showing...
+I got the timer/scoreboard to work however the timer does not reset unless page reloads